raphaelquast/EOmaps/README.md

 #### 🌍 Simple interface to visualize geographical datasets
 - A `pandas.DataFrame` is all you need as input!
   - plots of large (>1M datapoints) irregularly sampled datasets are generated in a few seconds!
-- Represent your data as shapes with actual geographic dimensions and re-project it to any crs supported by `cartopy`
+  - Represent your data as shapes with actual geographic dimensions
+  - Re-project the data to any crs supported by `cartopy`
 - Add annotations, overlays, WebMap-layers etc. to the maps and get a nice colorbar with a colored histogram on top

 #### 🌎 Turn your maps into powerful interactive data-analysis widgets
 - Add "callbacks" to interact with your data
    - Many pre-defined functions for common tasks are available!
-      - display coordinates, values or IDs of clicked pixels, add markers, compare data-layers etc.
+      - display coordinates and values, add markers, compare data-layers etc.
       - ... or define your own function and attach it to the plot!
-- Connect multiple interactive maps to analyze relations between datasets
+- Maps objects can be interactively connected to analyze relations between datasets!

 #### 🛸 check out the [documentation](https://eomaps.readthedocs.io) for more details and [examples](https://eomaps.readthedocs.io/en/latest/EOmaps_examples.html)! 🛸